accellionapis/api-guide/source/includes/_gettingstarted.md

 <aside class="notice">

-For more information, go to the Developer Portal at <https://developer.kiteworks.com> to download a demo and view the Developer Guide. ide> </as
+For more information, go to the Developer Portal at <https://developer.kiteworks.com> to download a demo and view the Developer Guide.  </aside>

 4. **Settings** tab: You can make changes to the settings, if desired.